 The USM Community Garden consists of 36 raised beds located in the heart of the Portland Campus.
 All are welcome to visit the garden space in front of the Sullivan Gym!

-Plots are available for the 2015 growing season, please write us an email to find out how to join.
+Plots are NO LONGER available for the 2015 growing season.
+Stay tuned for how to get on the list for the 2016 growing season.
 Current students get first prioity consideration for a plot each season; alumni, staff and faculty will be considered given there is space.

 Please contact: firstname.lastname@example.org if you are interested in growing with us.

-We will be completing the application process by May 1, 2015, so be in touch!
+We will be starting the info session and application process in March 2016.